-Strategic Area Budget Code Planned Amount On Hold Amount Care HKID 638,229 0 building partners that are locally owned organizations.
+Strategic Area Budget Code Planned Amount On Hold Amount Care HKID 4,445,771 0

+The prime partner, sub-partners leading implementation in Manica and Inhambane Provinces, as well as the Economic Strengthening Technical Assistance lead, are International NGOs.
+There are two capacity building partners that are locally owned organizations.
 The activity will have a major component of Grants Under Contracts that will be made to locally owned organizations that includes CBOs and FBOs, which will be providing the services to the OVC and their families.